 What is laser engraving?

-Laser engraving is a super accurate way of cutting into an object.
+Laser engraving is an accurate way of cutting into an object.

-Based on the speed of the machine and the intensity of the laser you can choose to engrave so fast and lightly that you can barely see the image or so slow and powerfully that you can cut right through an object.
+Based on the speed of the machine and the intensity of the laser you can choose to engrave an object so gently that you can barely see the image, or so powerfully that you can cut right through it.

-Here is an iPad being engraved with the WA Engraving logo.
+Here is an iPhone being engraved with a vector image of a flower…..

-You'll notice it takes over 6 minutes to engrave this rather small image.
-That's because of the resolution (detail) of the engraving which in this case is 1000dpi.
+You'll notice it takes over 4 minutes to engrave this rather small image.
+That's because of the resolution (detail) of the engraving, which in this case is 1000dpi.
 If we set the resolution to 333dpi the engraving would take roughly one third of the time to engrave, however the image would not be as detailed and therefore not look as good.

 What materials can be laser engraved?

 Almost anything can be laser engraved.
 If it's able to be burnt and can fit into a laser engraving machine then it can probably be laser engraved.

 Wood, plastic, leather, tiles, some metals, cardboard and stone.

 And a great solution to marking something that can't be engraved is engraving a metal, wood or plastic plaque and sticking it to the object that couldn't be engraved.